sepehrmn/sepehrmn/README.md

 ### Hi there 👋 I'm Sepehr.
 I'm a software and AI engineer.

+Currently employed at the Free University of Berlin studying natural language using AI/ML and writing simulations of neural networks.

 - 🔭 I'm currently working on improving my DevOps skills and integrating AI into daily workflows.
 - 🌱 Learning training and fine-tuning small task-specific generative models.
 - 👯 Interested in AI/ML infra, and collaborating on projects involving several models and intelligent agents that utilize them effectively.